 - breathing problems, which may be severe

 - a grey or green membrane at the back of the throat.

-- when an infected person coughs or sneezes and another person breathes it in
+- when an infected person coughs or sneezes and you breathe it in

-- by direct contact with a person’s wound (if they have a diphtheria infection of the skin)
+- by direct contact with a wound infected with diphtheria

-- when you touch things on which an infected person has coughed or sneezed.
+- when you touch things an infected person has coughed or sneezed on.

 If you have diphtheria, you can help stop the disease spreading by:

 - staying away from childcare, school, work or other places where you could spread the infection — your doctor will tell you when you’re no longer infectious

 Vaccination is the best protection against diphtheria.
 In Australia, diphtheria and tetanus vaccines are combined.
 Since the vaccine was made available, diphtheria has almost disappeared.
 Vaccinating is still important because people can bring diphtheria into Australia from overseas.

 Find out more about getting vaccinated against diphtheria.